 You can use comfrey as a hair rinse by boiling one teaspoon of dried comfrey in one cup of boiling water.
 Add a tablespoon of apple cider vinegar to the solution.
 Let the solution cool down then pour it over freshly washed hair.

-The dandelion herb has iron and Vitamin A, B, C, and E, which are vital for treating conditions of the scalp.
+Dandelion is packed with iron and Vitamin A, B, C, and E, which are vital for treating conditions of the scalp.
 A healthy scalp is important in promoting hair growth.
 Dandelion can effectively get rid of excess oil or sebum accumulated in the scalp.

 Dandelion contains magnesium, iron, phosphorus, potassium, biotin and calcium and altogether they play a significant role in making your hair healthy as well as stimulate hair growth.